Computer Station Nation is reader-supported.

 Specs breakdown and grip-style matching guide below.

 This guide skips that.
-You get the specs that matter, why pros play at 400-800 DPI on mice rated for 35,000, how grip style determines shape more than any spec, and which price tier actually covers most people.
-All the benchmark numbers are from real hardware testing, not manufacturer claims.
+You get the specs that actually matter, why pros play 400-800 DPI on mice rated for 35,000, how grip style determines shape more than any spec, and which price tier covers most people.
+Let’s get into it.

 What actually makes a gaming mouse good

-Click latency is a real differentiator at this point.
-Razer’s optical Gen-3 switches clock in at 0.54 ms per TechPowerUp’s NVIDIA LDAT benchmark.
-Standard mechanical switches with debounce delays land at 2-5 ms. At high frame rates in FPS games, that gap is perceptible.
+Click latency is a real differentiator now.
+Razer’s optical Gen-3 switches clock in at 0.54ms per TechPowerUp’s NVIDIA LDAT benchmark.
+Standard mechanical switches with debounce delays land at 2-5ms.
+At high frame rates in FPS games, that gap is perceptible.
 It matters less in MMO or RTS, and a lot in CS2.

-Polling rate stability is worth a look.
-A mouse rated at 1,000 Hz should actually report at 1,000 Hz during fast movement, not drop to 500 Hz under load.
+Polling rate stability is worth checking.
+A mouse rated at 1,000 Hz should actually report at 1,000 Hz during fast movement — not drop to 500 Hz under load.
 Cheap mice fail this quietly.

 The feet matter too.
 Pure PTFE glides evenly on any surface.
 Mixed-compound feet create drag you feel as hitching, especially on cloth pads.
-It’s the kind of thing you don’t notice until you upgrade.
+The kind of thing you don’t notice until you upgrade.

-Build quality has three quick tests: shake the mouse with no rattle, press the sides with no flex or creak, click the side buttons without gripping the body and get no false actuations.
+Build quality quick test: shake the mouse — no rattle.
+Press the sides — no flex or creak.
+Click the side buttons without gripping the body — no false actuations.
 A lot of $50-60 mice fail at least one of these.

 Finally, lift-off distance control.
 FPS players lift and reposition constantly.
-A configurable LOD lets you set the cursor freeze at 1-2 mm so it stops the moment the mouse leaves the pad.
+A configurable LOD lets you set the cursor to freeze at 1-2mm so it stops the moment the mouse leaves the pad.
 Budget mice give you no control over this.

 Key specs explained